max0x7ba/atomic_queue/README.md

 * `pthread_spinlock` - a locked fixed size ring-buffer with `pthread_spinlock_t`.
 * `moodycamel::ConcurrentQueue` - a lock-free multiple-producer-multiple-consumer queue used in non-blocking mode.
 * `moodycamel::ReaderWriterQueue` - a lock-free single-producer-single-consumer queue used in non-blocking mode.
+* `xenium::michael_scott_queue` - a lock-free multi-producer-multi-consumer queue proposed by [Michael and Scott](http://www.cs.rochester.edu/~scott/papers/1996_PODC_queues.pdf) (this queue is similar to `boost::lockfree::queue` which is also based on the same proposal).
+* `xenium::ramalhete_queue` - a lock-free multi-producer-multi-consumer queue proposed by [Ramalhete and Correia](http://concurrencyfreaks.blogspot.com/2016/11/faaarrayqueue-mpmc-lock-free-queue-part.html).
+* `xenium::vyukov_bounded_queue` - a bounded multi-producer-multi-consumer queue based on the version proposed by [Vyukov](https://groups.google.com/forum/#!topic/lock-free/-bqYlfbQmH0).
 * `tbb::spin_mutex` - a locked fixed size ring-buffer with `tbb::spin_mutex` from Intel Threading Building Blocks.
 * `tbb::speculative_spin_mutex` - a locked fixed size ring-buffer with `tbb::speculative_spin_mutex` from Intel Threading Building Blocks.
 This type of mutex uses hardware lock elision based on Intel TSX extension, which is now known to be a good side-channel that bypasses memory protection, so that Intel recommends disabling TSX extension to mitigate.
 AMD CPUs don't support this extension.
 The benchmark for this queue type is going to be removed in the future.
 * `tbb::concurrent_bounded_queue` - eponymous queue used in non-blocking mode from Intel Threading Building Blocks.